What is a 30-year fixed mortgage?

 - Federal Housing Administration (FHA): An FHA loan is a mortgage loan offered by an FHA-approved lender and insured by the FHA.

-- Jumbo: A mortgage loan for a more expensive property.
+- 30-year fixed jumbo: A mortgage loan for a more expensive property.
 As an example, maximum amount for a jumbo loan at Chase is $9.5 million.

-- U.S. Department of Veterans Affairs (VA): VA loans are backed by this government department, provide competitive rates and help lenders offer servicemembers more flexible finance terms.
+- 30-year fixed VA loan: VA loans are backed by the U.S. Department of Veterans Affairs (VA), may provide competitive rates and help lenders offer servicemembers more flexible finance terms.

 What is the average 30-year mortgage rate?

-The average 30-year mortgage rate varies depending on when you calculate it.
+The average 30-year mortgage rate varies depending on the time of calculation.
 For example, the average mortgage rates for several years in the 1980s may be much higher than the current average.
 You can find current mortgage rates for various locations on our website.

 What determines a 30-year mortgage interest rate?